luca-pal/luca-pal/README.md

-# 👋 Hello there, I’m Luca!
+# 🔵🔵 Call me Luca 🔵🔵

 🎓 Computer Software Engineering student
 💻 Backend-focused Java developer in progress
 🏦 CEO of Fake Bank (in my console)
-🐋 Scuba Divemaster, comfortable under pressure
+🦑 Scuba Divemaster, comfortable under pressure
 ☕ On a quest to turn coffee and curiosity into clean code

 ---